Interview to hire sales representative

 Your salespeople are also an early impression of your company culture and brand – how you treat customers, what you stand for, and why you sell what you do.

 So this is important, but it’s not easy.
-If it were, that high turnover rate for sales reps wouldn’t be so high.
+If it were, that turnover rate for sales reps wouldn’t be so high.

 1. Determine Specific Competencies for the Role